Earl Warren: Memorials and honors

 Earl Warren was awarded the Presidential Medal of Freedom posthumously in 1981.
 He was also honored by the United States Postal Service with a 29¢ Great Americans series postage stamp.
 In December 2007, Warren was inducted into the California Hall of Fame.
 An extensive collection of Warren's papers, including case files from his Supreme Court service, is located at the Manuscript Division of the Library of Congress in Washington, D.C.
 Most of the collection is open for research.

 On the campus of the University of California, Berkeley, Warren's alma mater, "Earl Warren Hall" is named after him.
 In addition, the UC Berkeley School of Law has established "The Chief Justice Earl Warren Institute on Race, Ethnicity and Diversity", or "Warren Institute" for short, in memory of Earl Warren, while the "Warren Room" inside the Law Building was also named in his honor.

+In 2016 the United States Navy named the support ship USNS Earl Warren in his honour.

 A number of governmental and educational institutions have been named for Warren: